Flank/flank-dashboard/docs/19_security_audit_document.md

 # Metrics Web Application
 > Describe the security aspects of the Metrics Web Application.

 The Metrics Web Application widely uses Firebase services (such as Firestore Database, Authentication, Cloud Functions, Analytics, and Hosting).
-Consider the following documentation that describes the [`Privacy and Security of Firebase services`](https://firebase.google.com/support/privacy).
+Consider the following [document](https://firebase.google.com/support/privacy) that describes the privacy and security of Firebase services.

 ## Authentication